Wabinab/SiNEAR_2022_NFT/README.md

 If two of you shares the nft, both of you can see the NFT on your user page. **In fact, both of you can see the same NFT in your NEAR web wallet!** The web wallet don't show the percentage of hold, but ours do!
 So that's a difference.

+It's not possible to transfer F-NFT from wallet, because we have a different interface than what it expects.
+Particularly, we do not make Percentage an `std::option::Option`, (it kinda complicates), so it doesn't work.
+We do not have a "max" for percentage to autofill, though.
+It's just an addition that one thought is optional to add, so "no" we goes.

 Overall, it's not the best, we can do better, but oh well, not everybody build the best anyways!

 Thanks for reading!